nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 The concept id header allows specifying the [concept id](#concept-id) to use when saving a concept.
 This should normally not be sent by clients.
 The CMR should normally generate the concept id.
 The header Concept-Id is an alias for Cmr-Concept-Id.

+#### <a name="user-id"></a> User-Id Header

+The user id header allows specifying the user-id to use when saving or deleting a collection concept.
+This header is currently ignored for granule concepts.

 ***

 ### <a name="responses"></a> Responses